 Taking local transportation from Antigua, Guatemala to Panajachel on Lake Atitlán is a whole different world compared to the user-friendly tourist shuttle bus.
 Howbeit, I was determined to get there the same way the Guatemalan people do.

-I did not allow myself the shuttle option.
+I didn’t allow myself the shuttle option.
 That way there would be no time to adhere to and no alarm time to set.
 I would just wake up, organize, and go.

-I set out from my cutely cramped and thinly-walled locally owned posada at about 7:50 a.m.
-The walk through colonial, UNESCO Antigua along Calle 3 to the makeshift bus terminal took about 15 minutes.
+I set out from my cutely cramped and thinly-walled, locally owned posada at 7:50 a.m.
+The walk through architectually pleasant, UNESCO Antigua on Calle 3 to the makeshift bus terminal took 15 minutes.
 With big and small backpack in tow, the power walk was excellent exercise.

 After coming to the end of Calle 3 and walking partly through the mercado central, and asking around if I was going the right way, I found the spot.
 There was a bus.
-The first person who saw me said:
+The first person I saw said:

 ¿Chimal?

-That is short for Chimaltenango, the first transport hub where I would need to change colectivos or old US school buses that have been refurbished impressively into top condition.
+Chimal is how they colloquially say Chimaltenango, the first transport hub where I would need to change colectivos (old US school buses), that have been refurbished impressively into top condition.

 There is a driver and a conductor.
 Once the bus is full, the money is collected.
-I handed the maestro a 20 Quetzales bill or $2.58 and didn’t get any change back.
+I handed the maestro a 20 Quetzales bill ($2.58) and didn’t get any change back.
 After, I asked about the price and he said in Spanish:

 10 for you and 10 for your backpack.